Cherreads

 She knew her life was at risk, not even the streets she had always passed home were safe anymore.

-So she walked a bit further, hiding in the shadows.
-Thankfully, the streets were not as bright as usual.
+She walked a bit further, hiding in the dark.
+Thankfully, the streets weren't as bright as usual.

 A shadow fell across the street, stretching toward her hiding spot.
 She swallowed hard as her stomach turned.